-Praised by The New York Times as "A creamy voiced mezzo-soprano," Mexican born, Cecilia is a versatile singer that has performed around the world performing different music styles, from jazz, to classical and contemporary music.
+Praised by The New York Times as "A creamy voiced mezzo-soprano," Mexican born, Cecilia is a versatile singer that has performed around the world singing different music styles, from early music to contemporary music and jazz.

-Cecilia is also active in the world of early music, having performed constantly with Ars Lyrica Houston, Mercury Houston, The Bach Society Houston, The Oregon Bach Festival, the Fesitvalensemble in Stuttgart, Germany, and the Festival de Música Barroca de San Miguel de Allende, México.
+Cecilia is also active in the world of early music, having performed constantly with Ars Lyrica Houston, Mercury Houston, The Bach Society Houston, the Fesitvalensemble in Stuttgart, Germany, and the Festival de Música Barroca de San Miguel de Allende, México.

 Recordings include Cruzar la Cara de la Luna, with Albany Records, NY; Soloist in the Grammy nominated album Duruflé: The Complete Choral Works with Signum Records and a special appearance in Encantamiento, an album with music of Daniel Catán.